-The following unaudited pro forma results of operations for the twelve months ended June 30, 2016 and 2015 assumes that the TK2 Equipment Management LLC and Turnkey Services of New York LLC acquisitions were made at the beginning of the year prior to acquisition.
+The following unaudited pro forma results of operations for the twelve months ended June 30, 2016 assumes that the TK2 Equipment Management LLC and Turnkey Services of New York LLC acquisitions were made at the beginning of the year prior to acquisition.
 The unaudited pro forma information does not purport to be indicative of the results that would have been obtained if the acquisitions had actually occurred at the beginning of the year prior to acquisition, nor of the results that may be reported in the future.
 The results of operations of Radwell Leasing LLC, Radwell LLC and Turnkey Equipment of Great Neck LLC were diminutive and did not affect the proforma results of operations.

-Y ear ended ' Year ended Ju ne 30, 2016 Ju une 30, 2015 Total Revenues - Net \$ 73,368,210 \$ 69,050,996 Net Income - Controlling Interests \$ 16,088,263 \$ 13,175,717 Net Income Available to Common Stockholders \$ 15,042,842 \$ 12,319,511 Net Income Available to Class A Non-Voting Preferred Stockholders \$ 779,173 \$ 638,147 Net Income Available to Class C Common Stockholders \$ 266,248 \$ 218,059 Basic Net Income Per Common Share Available to Common Stockholders \$ 2.49 \$ 2.04 Diluted Net Income Per Common Share Available to Common Stockholders \$ 2.43 \$ 1.99 Basic and Diluted Income Per Share - Common C \$ 0.70 \$ 0.57 Weighted Average Basic Shares Outstanding 6,050,893 6,050,632 Weighted Average Diluted Shares Outstanding 6,178,397 6,178,136 Weighted Average Basic and Diluted Shares Outstanding - Class C Common 382,513 382,513
+Year ended June 30, 2016 Total Revenues - Net \$ 73,368,210 Net Income - Controlling Interests \$ 16,088,263 Net Income Available to Common Stockholders \$ 15,042,842 Net Income Available to Class A Non-Voting Preferred Stockholders \$ 779,173 Net Income Available to Class C Common Stockholders \$ 266,248 Basic Net Income Per Common Share Available to Common Stockholders \$ 2.49 Diluted Net Income Per Common Share Available to Common Stockholders \$ 2.43 Basic and Diluted Income Per Share - Common C \$ 0.70 Weighted Average Basic Shares Outstanding 6,050,893 Weighted Average Diluted Shares Outstanding 6,178,397 Weighted Average Basic and Diluted Shares Outstanding - Class C Common 382,513

-NOTE 21 - SUBSEQUENT EVENTS
+NOTE 20 - SUBSEQUENT EVENTS